 The “advanced” in APT means that a single solution will not be sufficient.
 To create a robust security program that addresses APT risks, an organization should incorporate technologies for:

-Continuously monitoring networks and systems can help detect abnormal activity.
-For example, if an APT starts by compromising credential, monitoring for high volumes of failed logins can reduce the likelihood of persistence.
+Continuous monitoring of networks and systems helps identify abnormal activity.
+For instance, if an APT begins by compromising credentials, tracking high volumes of failed login attempts can minimize the risk of prolonged access.

 Threat intelligence